A Complete Guide to Distracted Driving Laws in California for 2025

 Violating California’s distracted driving laws carries significant consequences to deter unsafe behaviors and enhance road safety.

-Repeat offenders face mandatory driving courses, increased fines, and additional points to their driving records—not to mention higher insurance premiums.
+Repeat offenders face mandatory driving courses, increased fines, and additional points to their driving records – not to mention higher insurance premiums.
 Judges can impose harsher penalties, especially if the driver has prior convictions or the violation occurs in a construction zone.

 Commercial drivers are subject to stricter regulations.
 Using a handheld phone while operating a commercial vehicle can result in fines from $2,750 for the driver and $11,000 for the employer.
-Drivers under 18 are forbidden from using any wireless communication device—handheld or hands-free—while driving.
+Drivers under 18 are forbidden from using any wireless communication device (handheld or hands-free) while driving.
+In severe cases, distracted driving may lead to criminal charges like misdemeanors or felonies, mainly when accidents result in significant harm or fatalities.
+Convictions can lead to probation, license suspension, or even imprisonment.
+If a distracted driver has harmed you or a valued companion, a car accident lawyer can educate you on your entitlements and pursue the compensation you deserve.

 policewoman giving a ticket